-- Medical/Dental Office - Self-Storage Facilities, located on a County or State road - Retail/Shopping Center, located on a County or State road - Hotel, located on a County or State road - Light Manufacturing - of appropriate type and located on a County or State road - Mixed-use Developments, in appropriate locations - Single Family Residential - Multi-Family Residential, with an appropriate scale and density
+- Medical/Dental Office - Self-Storage Facilities, located on a County or State road - Retail/Shopping Center, located on a County or State road - Hotel, located on a County or State road - Light Manufacturing - of appropriate type and located on a County or State road - Mixed-use Developments, in appropriate locations - Single-Family Residential - Multi-Family Residential, with an appropriate scale and density

 Through the amendment to the Comprehensive Plan with respect to the B/BT District, the Village seeks to ensure that new developments within the B/BT District are in keeping with the character of the surrounding neighborhood, will not place an undue burden on municipal resources and infrastructure, and will protect natural resources such as steep slopes, wetlands, significant trees, and public views.
-In addition, construction related impacts of future development projects should also be considered as part of the approvals process.
+In addition, construction-related impacts of future development projects should also be considered as part of the approvals process.
 If a particular development project is found to place an undue burden on Village resources, natural resources, or other environmental impact areas, measures to mitigate or eliminate the impact should be pursued during the regulatory approvals process.
 Redevelopment of the B/BT District properties should provide opportunities for the preservation of onsite open space and the provision of additional recreational amenities to the benefit of Village residents, where feasible.
 Where the provision of onsite recreational amenities are infeasible, the Village should consider the creation of a recreation fee for multi-family units to ensure that no impacts to recreation occur as a result of future residential development projects.
 Finally, in order to preserve onsite open space, clustering of single-family and townhome developments should be considered and the lot coverage of commercial or offices uses should be appropriate.
+Today, Briarcliff Manor tax revenue from commercial properties is one of the lowest of all municipalities in Westchester.
+Given the small percentage of commercial properties within our municipal boundaries, the Village should consider expanding the permissible commercial uses within these areas to allow for appropriate and sustainable redevelopment and to maximize the benefits of non-residential, revenue-generating uses for all the residents of the Village.
+In addition, the Village should be wary of allowing uses that fail to generate significant non-residential tax revenue in commercial areas, especially if those uses are otherwise allowable by right, by law, or by Special Use Permit, in the other 94% of Village land area.